Business Rule Mining from Spreadsheets

 💡 Research Summary

-The paper addresses the largely untapped potential of spreadsheets as repositories of implicit business logic.
-While business rule mining has traditionally focused on source code, databases, or formal models, the authors argue that the formulas, data‑validation rules, conditional formatting, and inter‑sheet references embedded in spreadsheets constitute a rich source of business rules that deserve systematic extraction.
-Their primary objective is to develop an automated system that can parse a spreadsheet, infer the underlying logical constraints, and render them in a human‑readable natural‑language description.
+The paper addresses the largely untapped potential of spreadsheets as repositories of business logic.
+While traditional business rule mining focuses on extracting rules from source code—typically represented as conditional statements (IF‑THEN‑ELSE) or mathematical formulas—the authors argue that modern organizations embed a wealth of domain knowledge directly within spreadsheet cells, formulas, and layout structures.
+Their primary objective is to design and implement an automated system that can parse a spreadsheet, identify the underlying business rules, and render them in a human‑readable natural‑language description.